 Psychology Services Center

-The clinical sciences program established the Psychology Services Center (PSC) to provide high quality and low-cost outpatient services to the greater Los Angeles community as well as to the USC community.
-The Tingstad Older Adult Counseling Center, housed within the PSC, provides services for problems related to aging.
+The clinical science program established the Psychology Services Center (PSC) to provide cutting-edge, empirically supported, low-cost outpatient services to the individuals in Los Angeles and the USC community.
+The Older Adult Counseling Center, housed within the PSC, provides services for problems related to aging.
 The PSC is an integral part pf the clinical science Ph.D. program, where students receive advanced, research-based instruction in psychological assessment and interventions.
 The PSC embodies the mission of the program to train students in the integration of science and application.

 The PSC provides a wide-range of assessment and therapeutic services, for example: